rodynenko/gatsby-tracing/Readme.md

 Now when we have provided all tracing configurations to Gatsby we can finally send our build traces 🙌

 We have two options to do that:
-1. in case of use `sdk` libraries (because they are use asyncrinical setup for OpenTelementry API).
+1. in case of use `sdk` libraries (because they are use asynchronous setup for OpenTelementry API).
 See [`tracing-sdk.js`](./gatsby-starter-blog-example/tracing-sdk.js)
 ```bash
 GATSBY_OPEN_TRACING_CONFIG_FILE=tracing-sdk.js node -r ./tracing-sdk.js node_modules/gatsby/cli.js build
 ```